-After multiple unsuccessful attempts to negotiate a comprehensive test ban, the CTBT was finally negotiated and drafted in the Conference on Disarmament in Geneva and opened for signature in New York in 1996.
-The conclusion of the CTBT will achieve the common goal of the States Parties to the 1963 PTBT and the NPT: the discontinuance of all nuclear weapon test explosions for all time.
+After multiple unsuccessful attempts to negotiate a comprehensive test ban, the CTBT was finally negotiated and drafted in the Conference on Disarmament in Geneva, and opened for signature in New York in 1996.
+The conclusion of the CTBT thus achieved one goal of the States Parties to the 1963 PTBT and the 1968 Treaty on the Non-Proliferation of Nuclear Weapons (NPT): the discontinuance of all nuclear weapon test explosions for all time.

-The signature of the CTBT was one of the conditions that allowed States Parties to the NPT to agree to the indefinite extension of the NPT in 1995.
-At its 2000 Review Conference, NPT States Parties concluded that signature, ratification, and entry into force of the CTBT are the first practical step for the systematic and progressive efforts to implement article VI of the NPT, with its aim of nuclear disarmament.
+The conclusion of the CTBT was one of the conditions that allowed States Parties to the NPT to agree to the indefinite extension of the NPT in 1995.
+At its 2000 Review Conference, NPT States Parties concluded that signature, ratification and entry into force of the CTBT are "the first practical step for the systematic and progressive efforts to implement article VI of the NPT", with its aim of nuclear disarmament.
 In that same year, the United Nations Secretary-General included the CTBT as one of the 25 core multilateral treaties representative of the key objectives of the United Nations, prompting many of the States to take action on the CTBT during the Millennium Assembly and thereafter.